Project Management and Invoicing Software - Overview of The Financial Statements - BQE Software

-Cash is King, and cash flow is a river of Kings.
-Improve your cash flow, and you improve the overall health and sustainability of your business.
-Here are 4 ways to improve your cash flow in less than 30 days.
+You know what they say: Cash is king.
+Improve your cash flow and you improve the overall health and sustainability of your business.
+Here are 4 ways to ameliorate your cash flow in less than 30 days.

-I am shocked at how often, when I take on a new client, I review this report with them, and I find that they are surprised by what they see.
+I am shocked at how often a new client is surprised by what they see when I go through this report with them.
 I would normally not include this tip in an article like this, because I would think it would be obvious, but it clearly isn't.
-If you review your Accounts Receivable (A/R) aging report, and see negative numbers, that's a problem.
-Of course, you want to follow-up on anyone who is 60 days or more past due.
-The A/R Aging report should be reviewed weekly, and a process should be created for following up.
+If you review your accounts receivable (A/R) aging report and see negative numbers, that's a problem.
+Of course, you want to follow up on anyone who is 60 days or more past due.
+The A/R aging report should be reviewed weekly and a process should be created for following up.
 Mine is simple.
-Any invoices that are past due, are re-sent.
+Any invoices that are past due are re-sent.

 The problem with sending statements is that nine times out of ten, the client will ask for copies of the invoice.
 Simply re-sending the outstanding invoices is faster, more efficient, and more effective.
 Always send all outstanding invoices.
 If you only send the past due ones, those will be the only ones that get paid.
 As long as you are sending any outstanding invoices, send them all.

 Many of us do not understand this important financial statement.
-If you refer back to my last post, "If Cash is King, Cash Flow is a River of Kings" you will have a good start at what to look at, what to look for, and how to make a beginning at reviewing this report each month.
+If you refer back to my post, "If Cash is King, Cash Flow is a River of Kings" you will have a good start at what to look at, what to look for, and how to start reviewing this report each month.

-The big objection is based on fees.
+The big objection to receiving online payments is based on the processing fees.
 Consider this.
-What is it costing you in time, and energy to pick up a check.
-Enter it into your accounting software.
+What is it costing you in time and energy to pick up a check?
+You have to enter it into your accounting software.
 Prepare a deposit.
 Go to the bank.
 Deposit the money.
 And come back to your office?

 When I was eventually tired of chasing people for money, I decided I needed to change this.
-At the time I was working with a lawyer, and I loved how his system worked.
-Get paid in advance.
+At the time I was working with a lawyer and I loved his system: Get paid in advance.
 Then when you bill for services, you just take the money you're owed.
-No delays, no chasing people, and confirming they got your invoice.
+No delays and no chasing people to confirm they got your invoice.
 No dealing with people's BS.